-- Foreign Language (FL): To develop proficiency in a single language other than English at the level equivalent to the first full year of college language study.
+- World Language (WL): To develop proficiency in a single language other than English at the level equivalent to the first full year of college language study.

 - Mathematical/Symbolic Reasoning (MSR): To strengthen students’ ability to formulate abstractions, construct proofs, and utilize symbols in formal systems.

 - Artistic Performance (ARTP): To introduce an understanding of the creative process through individual performance, and demonstrate skill in such activities as composition, theater, dance, studio art, and music.